faithvoid/OpenArenaNX/README.md

 ## **Bugs**
 - Sleep mode causes the game and sometimes Horizon to crash.
 No idea what's causing this yet.
+- A small amount of slowdown can happen during really hectic battles in larger maps.

+Otherwise, the game works as you'd expect, and supports most, if not all mods that don't use dynamic libraries.

+## ** TODO **
+- Diagnose sleep issue.
+- Possibly move to vkQuake3 engine if/when DevKitPro + nouveau have Vulkan capability.

 ![Build](https://github.com/ioquake/ioq3/workflows/Build/badge.svg)